Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 This is how we find out if we have been able to meet the requirements that the customer/stakeholder has set for us.

-Testing takes place early in the work, which translates into satisfactory results, regardless of the methodology adopted.
+Testing takes place early in work, translating into satisfactory results, regardless of the methodology adopted.

-When we realize that a requirement needs to be changed, it is essential to inform the business analyst.
+When we realize that a requirement needs to be changed, we must inform the business analyst.

 Let's follow the defined process for the project to control changes which will give us a guarantee that changes will not be overlooked, and the impact of each of them will be analyzed.